GopeshKachhadiya/Windows-1/README.md

 ---

-## Author
+## Created By

-Developed By Gopesh Kachhadiya
+- Name: Gopesh Kachhadiya
+- Role: Junior Penetration Tester
+- Purpose: Internship Project and Skill Demonstration
+- Domain: Offensive Security and AI Penetration Testing
-Developed as part of an offensive cybersecurity internship project to demonstrate practical exploitation of legacy Windows vulnerabilities in a simulated enterprise environment.
+- This lab was created as part of an offensive cybersecurity internship project focused on realistic attack simulations and hands-on learning.